Ethics & Standards

 - Copyright and Links

-Moss Fallon Solicitors Limited is a company incorporated in England and Wales (No. 7498781), authorised and regulated by the Solicitors Regulation Authority (No. 556096) and regulated by the Financial Conduct Authority.
+Moss Fallon Solicitors Limited is a company incorporated in England and Wales (No. 7498781), authorised and regulated by the Solicitors Regulation Authority (No. 556096).
 The SRA's Rules can be found in its Code of Conduct, which can be accessed at http://www.sra.org.uk/solicitors/handbook/code.

 The registered office is Carters Court, North Farm, Aldbourne, Wiltshire SN8 2JZ.

-The Directors of Moss Fallon Solicitors Limited are Justin Moss and Harriet Fallon.
+The Directors of Moss Fallon Solicitors Limited are Justin Moss, Harriet Fallon and Sue Ingram.
 We use the word "partner" to refer to a director, or a consultant or employee who is a lawyer of equivalent experience and qualifications.
 A list of those persons designated partners is available at the above address.

 Moss Fallon is committed to the highest ethical and professional standards.
 These apply to all our people, regardless of role, and to all our offices.
 Moss Fallon people are required to act professionally and in compliance with relevant laws, regulations and Codes of Practice.